mbunge/mbunge.github.io/_posts/2017-08-05-application-logic-done-right.markdown

 ### ADR

 Paul M. Jones described ADR - Action-Domain-Responder - as a web-specific refinement of Model-View-Controller. <a href="" target="_blank">I recommend to getting know ADR</a> ;)

+### Inversion of Control

+The examples initiate classes directly. <a href="https://en.wikipedia.org/wiki/Inversion_of_control" target="_blank">Inversion of control</a> separates initialisation logic of classes from application logic.
+For a better and cleaner architecture I recommend IoC by using a <a href="http://container.thephpleague.com/">Dependecy injection containers</a>.
+These encapsulates initialization logic into separate providers.

 ### More stuff